tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     stable loci with respect to different stability parameters, and study the Kleinian An and Dn cases in detail.

+Hernandez, Symmetries of Grothendieck rings in representation theory: https://arxiv.org/abs/2501.03024

+    A broad overview on representation theory of Lie groups, Lie algebras, monoidal categories, Grothendieck rings, and categorification.

 Negut, _Category O for quantum loop algebras_: http://arxiv.org/abs/2501.00724

     Abstract.
 We generalize the Hernandez-Jimbo category O of representations